LOST-STATS/lost-stats.github.io/Data_Manipulation/creating_a_variable_with_group_calculations.md

 | 2 | 1 | 2 |
 | 2 | 2 | 5 |

-Here, we have data where each group $I$ has multiple rows, one for each $J$.
+Here, we have data where each group $$I$$ has multiple rows, one for each $$J$$.

 We often might want to create a new variable that performs a calculation *within* each group, and assigns the result to each value in that group.
-For example, perhaps we want to calculate the mean of $X$ within each group $I$, so we can know how far above or below the group average each observation is.
+For example, perhaps we want to calculate the mean of $$X$$ within each group $$I$$, so we can know how far above or below the group average each observation is.
 Our goal is:

 | I | J | X | AvgX |